Skip to content

 Think twice before using renv!

 The renv project manager has become popular, but we strongly advise users to think twice before using it on Apocrita.
 It aggressively caches existing binaries, but sometimes the cached binaries for personal installs aren't compatible with all environments and can cause issues.
+We have tested renv fairly extensively a number of times, and there are still quite a few issues that need to be resolved before we would recommend (or support) its use.

 If you still choose to use renv on Apocrita despite this, the ITSR team can't really offer any support in doing so.
 There are details for using alternative locations for your libraries on Apocrita below.